iivorait/FSG-GOIP-snippet/readme.md

 collisions with multiple simultaneous sendings.
 Read more from the GOIP documentation about $sendid in chapter 3.

+The request returns an HTTP status code 200 if sent was successful and code 400 with an error message if the sending failed or a timeout occured.

 ## GOIP keep alive

 keepalive.php listens to GOIP messages in a specific address and port (set in